 Getting sponsorship is hard at the best of times.
 Toss in a global pandemic and the natural skepticism that some have towards motorsport as being the antithesis of sustainability and at first glance it might seem that this is an impossible task.
 But Rome was not built in a day.
 Start by embracing sustainability on a personal level and don’t be shy to talk about it with colleagues, fans and on social media.
 Do it because you believe in it because anything less than being authentic will bring on accusations of virtue signalling.

 Look to make a difference in your workplace, on your team and in the series, you are competing in.
 Engage in dialog with your current sponsors and explain why you think sustainability is important.
 Don’t preach but make it clear how important you believe this is both in person and on all your media channels.
 Study the issue and the companies bringing solutions to market so you are informed.
+Take some time to review Solutions Explorer, an excellent searchable database for green tech companies to help refine your search.
 Open a dialog with them and demonstrate your interest in what they are doing as well as keeping them apprised of your career and results.
 Do not try any hard sells but keep the conversation flowing.
 By demonstrating your sincere interest in what they are doing you will have laid the potential for a business relationship in the future.

 Even if a potential sponsor is not fully on board, as Tristan says:

 This does not mean you should throw opportunities away but having honest assessments of each other’s status and intentions can mean you move forward on the journey together; it is a partnership after all.